PECE-project/drupal-pece/src/docs/source/installation.rst

     drush sql-cli < pece-drupal/database.sql

-4. Edit the file ''sites/default/settings.php'' accordingly with your DB credentials
+4. Edit the file ''sites/default/settings.php'' with your DB credentials accordingly

-Make sure you have the **permissions properly set**.
+The default passwd for the admin user is ''peceadmin'', **make sure to change it** after the first log-in.
+Also, make sure to set the **permissions** properly.
 We cannot emphasize this enough.
-The `official Drupal documentation explains <https://www.drupal.org/documentation/install>`_ how to do so, if you need help.
+The `official Drupal documentation explains <https://www.drupal.org/documentation/install>`_ how to do so, if you have questions on how to proceed.

 Development